 Results of CFA

 The measurement models of the American sample were replicated for the reduced number of items per facet.
 Model fits can also be seen in Table 3.
-The ESEM with all five domains show an approximate fit to the data with CFI = .82, RMSEA = .078, SRMR = .044.
+The ESEM with all five domains showed an approximate fit to the data with CFI = .82, RMSEA = .078, SRMR = .044.
 Table 6 shows the ESEM factor loadings for the German sample.
-All facets load significantly on their intended domain but can have loadings on other domains as well.
+All facets loaded significantly on their intended domain.

 <Table 6 here >